timelapseplus/VIEW-documentation/source/includes/_cameras.md

 ## Sony Alpha (Wifi)

-The best interface for Sony is wifi since it doesn't have the limitations imposed on the USB interface.
+The Wifi interface allows the 1st and 2nd generation cameras to save the the camera's memory card, but in general is not as reliable as USB, which is now recommended since the new camera driver (in VIEW firmware v1.8).

 To connect the camera via wifi: